Apo-P/MountainHiking/Notes.md

 - maybe pass normalazations in order to optimise, by reducing computes?

+- maybe store data of generation in a jpeg and the upscale? https://www.reddit.com/r/proceduralgeneration/comments/1c65s7b/best_approach_to_upscale_height_maps/

+- Maybe use terrain generation in a shader to simulate low res terrain in a distance

 ## Suggestions for future versions

 - find workaround for mouse input problem on wsl (I mentioned this on :https://github.com/microsoft/wslg/issues/376)